San Francisco Planning Department's Property Information Map provides a single access point for a variety of useful

 You can also add a parameter to open a particular tab.
 To do this add "&tab=" to the URL followed by thename of the tab as it appears in the left hand navigation, e.g.

-The City and County of San Francisco (CCSF) does not guarantee the accuracy, adequacy, completeness or usefulness of any information.
+While we make every effort to keep the data on this website accurate and up to date, the City and County of San Francisco (CCSF) does not guarantee the accuracy, adequacy, completeness or usefulness of any information.
 CCSF provides this information on an "as is" basis without warranty of any kind, including but not limited to warranties of merchantability or fitness for a particular purpose, and assumes no responsibility for anyone's use of the information.

 You must not conduct any systematic or automated data collection activities (including without limitation scraping, data mining, data extraction and data harvesting) on or in relation to this website without the San Francisco Planning Department's express written consent.
 The searching function on this website is particularly CPU intensive so automated collection can slow the site for all users.
 If you would like to download any of the data on this site please use the links in the downloads section further up this page or contact Mike Wynne.